kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 ###Where are the certs?

-If you have all of the certs in the same directory then you can define the cert locations like this:
+If you have all of the certs in the same directory as the client config file, then you can define the cert locations like this:

 	# SSL/TLS parms.